galargh/varanus/README.md

 3. Enable the app you created or XCode if still in development

 ### When does the handler get called?
-When a new event is captured, it is added to the event list.
-At the same time, events which were in the list for more than their lifetime are removed.
-Now, a timer is set which is to call the inner handler once lifetime passes.
-Unless, new event comes in before the timer fires, then it is reset.
+The handler gets called when a match in the provided key combinations is found.
+Otherwise, the fallback handler is called.

-The inner handler matches current combination against those present in the dictionary.
-If a match is found, the provided handler is called.
-Otherwise, the fallback function.
+The matching process occurs when a new event's modifiers list doesn't match the modifiers in the current events list, or lifetime after the original event occured.
+If a matching handler is found, the event list is cleared and the handler is called.
+Otherwise, the events are removed one by one until the list is empty and the fallback is called for every step.

-Currently, some key events might be ommitted if presses span over the period longer than the lifetime which will be fixed by performing matching on event removals.

 ### TODO
 * removing events from the monitor
-* optimized event list
-* thread-safety
-* more accurate handler calls